 I read extensively in four areas: Cardiovascular surgery, Trauma surgery, and especially Anesthesia and Pain management.
-An extremely dedicated and very highly motivated nurse with three years of experience, I could not be more committed to advancing my career and realizing what I feel strongly is my solid potential for the exercise of leadership roles in nursing.
-After becoming certified, I plan to serve in a large hospital for several years so as to gain more extensive experience.
-Afterwards, I would like to work with an organization such as Doctors Without Borders.
-I have always had the drive to help and I am drawn to OR, especially in the emergency context.
+A dedicated and highly motivated nurse with three years of experience, I could not be more committed to advancing my career and realizing what I feel is my solid potential for exercising leadership roles in nursing.
+After becoming certified, I plan to serve in a large hospital for several years to gain more extensive experience.
+Afterward, I would like to work with an organization such as Doctors Without Borders.
+I have always been driven to help, and I am drawn to OR, especially in an emergency.
 I could not be more excited about the idea of spending the balance of my professional life assisting with life-saving surgeries.
-I look forward to a long professional lifetime increasingly spending my time in volunteer efforts, giving back to my community, on local as well as global levels – as much as I possibly can, protecting and preserving life through my labors with such organizations as the Disaster Action Team & Health Services Committee of the American Red Cross.
-I attend educational conferences as often as I can and have earned my Critical Care Registered Nurse (CCRN) and Trauma Nurse Core Course (TNCC) certifications.
-I will very soon be completing the Cardiac Surgery Certification (CSC) through AACN.
+I look forward to a long professional lifetime spending my time in volunteer efforts, giving back to my community, on local as well as global levels – as much as I can, protecting and preserving life through my labors with such organizations as the Disaster Action Team & Health Services Committee of the American Red Cross.
+I often attend educational conferences and have earned my Critical Care Registered Nurse (CCRN) and Trauma Nurse Core Course (TNCC) certifications.
+I will soon complete the Cardiac Surgery Certification (CSC) through AACN.

 I have donated as much time as possible to my work as a volunteer with the American Red Cross.
 I am heavily engaged with both Disaster Action Team and the Health Services Committee, first responders to disasters.
 I have been well-trained for initial health assessment of the required assistance level, paramedics, equipment, etc. I am usually outdoors with my wife and dog in my free time, re-charging my batteries to give my all to nursing upon my return.

 Thank you for considering my application to the XXXX School of Anesthesia.